Baltimore City: Arts and Neighborhoods of Charm City

 EAT: The Papermoon Diner

-Imagine that the characters in Toy Story – in all their candy colored glory – mutated and regenerated exponentially like Tribbles then marched into a restaurant and took residence on the walls, and you’ll have a good idea of what this iconic Remington Neighborhood eatery is like inside.
+Imagine that the characters in Toy Story – in all their candy colored glory – mutated and regenerated exponentially like Tribbles and then were marched into a restaurant to take up residence on the walls, and you’ll have a good idea of what this iconic Remington Neighborhood eatery, The Papermoon Diner, is like inside.
 To see it all, plan breakfast or a comfort food meal here.
 And prepare to be fantastically distracted.

 Bird in Hand Cafe Baltimore MD